Anderson Silva: Post-championship reign

 Silva faced Derek Brunson on 11 February 2017, at UFC 208.
 He was awarded a unanimous decision victory.
 19 of 23 media outlets scored the bout in favor of Brunson.

 Silva was expected to face Kelvin Gastelum on 3 June 2017, at UFC 212.
 However, Gastelum was pulled from the match-up after testing positive for marijuana.
 In turn, despite having two months to secure an opponent, Silva and promotion officials confirmed on 11 May that he would not compete at that event.

 The bout with Gastelum was rescheduled and was expected to take place on 25 November 2017, at UFC Fight Night 122.
 However it was announced on 10 November 2017 that Silva would be pulled from the bout due to failing USADA drug test on 26 October.
 In July 2018, USADA announced that Silva had been exonerated from the failed test after finding contaminated supplements and received a one-year suspension from USADA dating back to November 2017 and would be free to resume fighting in November 2018.

 Silva returned and faced Israel Adesanya on 10 February 2019, at UFC 234.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Silva faced Jared Cannonier on 11 May 2019 at UFC 237.
 He lost the fight via TKO in the first round after a kick from Cannonier to Silva's right leg injured him and rendered him unable to continue.

 Silva faced Uriah Hall on 31 October 2020 at UFC Fight Night: Hall vs. Silva.
 He lost the fight via technical knockout in round four.
 In an Instagram post made after the fight, Silva hinted that his career in MMA was finished, though he did not officially announce retirement from the sport.

 On 19 November 2020, the UFC announced that they had released Silva from his UFC contract, which would allow him to negotiate with other promotions.

+At UFC 300 on 13 April 2024, it was announced that the first bout with Silva and Chael Sonnen that took place at UFC 117 on 8 August 2010 would be inducted into the UFC Hall of Fame Fight Wing during International Fight Week on 27 June 2024.
+Sonnen was present to accept the award.